kkayhan/hackaton_l2dci/README.md

 ## Task 7: Stitch both DCs using MPLS tunnels

-In the previous steps we have configured EVPN-VXLAN based domains on each DC but they only provide connectivity within their local DCs.
-Now it is time to stitch these domains using MPLS tunnels.
+In the previous steps, we configured EVPN-VXLAN domains within each data center, enabling connectivity only within their respective DCs.
+Now, we need to interconnect these domains using MPLS tunnels.

-In order to do that we need to login to the PE1 and P2 and modify the EVPN service we created on Task 5 and add a second BGP instance that will serve for MPLS tunnels.
+To achieve this, we must log in to PE1 and PE2, modify the EVPN service configured in Task 5, and add a second BGP instance dedicated to MPLS tunnels.

 <details>
 <summary>Solution for both PE1 and PE2</summary>